How should a first-time foreign visitor pay in China?

 When payment options change, the safest user promise is still simple: verify the live app path, try one small payment, and keep a fallback before relying on it for taxis, food, or tickets.

 Shenzhen Government Online reports a Tencent/PayPal QR-payment connection for U.S.-based PayPal users across Weixin Pay merchants in mainland China.
-Treat it as a promising extra path until the traveler confirms eligibility, app version, region rollout, fees, limits, and a live small payment.
+We did not re-verify its current status in the July 24, 2026 source pass, so treat it as a promising extra path until you confirm eligibility, app version, region rollout, fees, limits, and a live small payment.

 Some setup topics have stable official references, while wallet screens and card-binding flows can change inside the app.
 That distinction keeps the guidance honest for travelers.